openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 - *Personal Weather Station*.
 Reports temperature, humidity, air pressure, carbon dioxide concentration in the air, as well as the ambient noise level.
 - *Thermostat*.
 Reports ambient temperature, allow to check target temperature, consult and change furnace heating status.
-- *Welcome Camera*.
+- *Indoor Camera / Welcome*.
 Reports last event and persons at home, consult picture and video from event/camera.
+- *Outdoor Camera / Presence*.
+Consult picture and video from camera.
+The last event is also available, but without content yet, this will get enhanced later.

 See http://www.netatmo.com/ for details on their product.